GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

     gmt grdvolume @earth_relief_05m -R190/210/15/25 -C0 -Sk -Z0.001

-To find the volume between the surface peaks.nc and the contour z = 250 m in meters, use
+To find the volume below the surface peaks.nc and above the contour z = 250 m in meters, use

    ::

     gmt grdvolume peaks.nc -Se -C250

-To search for the contour, between 100 and 300 in steps of 10, that maximizes the ratio of volume to surface area for the file peaks.nc, use
+To search for the contour, ranging from 100 to 300 in steps of 10, that maximizes the ratio of volume to surface area for the file peaks.nc, use

    ::